 Improved bone health

-Dry fasting could have a positive impact on bone health, according to the 2015 study.[11]
+According to one study, dry fasting could have a positive impact on bone health.[11]

 Health risks of dry fasting